-Before developing relational and state transformer models for the basic evolution commands of hybrid programs in the next section, we briefly review some basic facts about continuous dynamical systems and ordinary differential equations that are needed for our approach.
+Before developing relational and state transformer models for the basic evolution commands of hybrid programs in the next section, we briefly review some basic facts about continuous dynamical systems and ordinary differential equations.

-Continuous dynamical systems $\flow:T\to S\to S$ are \emph{flows}, which often represent solutions of systems of ordinary differential equations (ODEs)~\cite{Arnold,Hirsch09,Teschl12}.
-They are called continuous because $T$, which models time, is assumed to form a submonoid of $(\reals,+,0)$, and the state space or phase space $S$ is usually a manifold.
+Continuous dynamical systems $\flow:T\to S\to S$ are \emph{flows}, which often represent solutions to systems of ordinary differential equations (ODEs)~\cite{Arnold,Hirsch09,Teschl12}.
+They are called continuous because $T$, which models time, is assumed to form a non-discrete submonoid of $(\reals,+,0)$, and the state space or phase space $S$ is usually a manifold with topological structure.
 By definition, flows are monoid actions.
 Hence $\flow$ satisfies, for all $t_1,t_2\in T$,

 We always assume that $T$ is an open interval in $\reals$ and $S$ an open subset of $\reals^n$.
-Beyond that one usually assumes that actions are compatible with the structure on $S$.
+Beyond that, one usually assumes that actions are compatible with the structure on $S$.
 As $S$ is a manifold, we assume that flows are continuously differentiable.

-The \emph{trajectory} of $\flow$ through state $s\in S$ is the function $\flow_s:T \to S$ defined by $\flow_s = \lambda t.\ \flow\, t\, s$, that is, $\flow_s\ t=\flow\, t\, s$.
+The \emph{trajectory} of $\flow$ through state $s\in S$ is the function $\flow_s:T \to S$ defined by $\flow_s = \lambda t.\ \flow\, t\, s$, that is, $\flow_s\, t=\flow\, t\, s$.
 It describes the system's evolution in time passing through state $s$.

-The \emph{orbit} of $s$ is the set of all states on the trajectory passing through it.
-We model it by the function $\orbit:S\to \Pow\, S$ defined by
+The \emph{orbit} of $s$ is the set of all states on the trajectory passing through $s$, but not necessarily starting in this state.
+We model it as the function $\orbit:S\to \Pow\, S$ defined by

 the canonical map sending each $s\in S$ to its equivalence class $\gamma^\flow\, s$.
-Orbit functions are state transformers; they form our basic semantics for hybrid programs.
+Orbit functions are state transformers, as their type indicates.
+They form our basic semantics for evolution commands and hybrid programs.

 Flows arise from ODEs as follows.
 In a system of ODEs

 each $f_i$ is a continuous real-valued function and $t\in T\subseteq\reals$.
 Any such system can be made time-independent---or \emph{autonomous}---by adding the equation $x_0'\, t=1$.
 We henceforth restrict our attention to autonomous systems and write